 Results

 One hundred and fifty-nine HTA funded studies were identified through their website, of which 75 were eligible for inclusion.
-Fifty (66.7%) PIL and their corresponding protocols were obtained for analysis (Figure 1).
+Fifty (66.7%) PIL and their corresponding protocols were obtained for analysis (Fig 1).

 Fig 1.
 Identification of a cohort of trials